Matter & Substance

 Not all property-related expenses are treated the same.
 Routine repairs (things like patching walls, fixing a shower faucet, or replacing a cracked window) are fully deductible in the year incurred.
 Capital improvements, on the other hand (such as adding a deck, installing a new HVAC system, or completely remodeling a kitchen) must be depreciated over time.

 Misclassifying these expenses can cause you to miss out on immediate deductions and may even risk issues with the IRS.
-To stay compliant and maximize your deductions, keep detailed records to share with your tax partner every year.
+To stay compliant and maximize your deductions, keep detailed records to share with your tax advisor every year.

 Use of tax-deferred exchanges